top of page

 The programs provide real-work experiences necessary for high skill, high demand and high paying careers.
 Students work in the Spartan Inn restaurant, auto garage and graphic design shop and get a ton of job experiences in the community.

+Career Tech programs are available to any interested junior or senior student.
 We invite you to learn more about each program by clicking the links to the right.
 For additional information, contact Career Tech Director Frank Kohlhofer at 419-996-3060 or fkohlhofer@spartan.limacityschools.org.

 Policies